IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 We use a `Containerfile`, which contains the instructions to create the new layers of your image.
 Recall an image contains the entire file system that you want to use to run your virtual process in a container.
+For this sample, we are building a new image for a Java EE web application ServletApp.war.
+It is configured to run on the WebSphere Liberty Runtime.
+The configuration file for the server is in the server.xml.

 1. Review the provided `Containerfile`: